alberti42/recoll-macos/src/kde/kioslave/kio_recoll/00README.txt

 you'll have run-time problems, the slave will not be able to find the Recoll configuration.

-!!*Notice: You cannot share a build directory between recoll and kio_recoll because they use different configure options for the main lib, but build it in the same place.
-The main lib "configure" is run at "cmake" time for kio_recoll, the build is done at "make" time.

 Recipe:

- - Make sure the KDE4 core devel packages and cmake are installed.
+ - Make sure the KF5 core and KIO devel packages and cmake are installed.

  - Extract the Recoll source.